UnnamedOrange/osu-kps/README.md

 ### The "hard" method to calculate KPS

-I just save all the pressed keys, and based on it, calculate KPS.
-The KPS equals to the total times you press in recent 1 second.
+It just saves all key strokes, and based on it, calculates KPS.
+The KPS equals to the total times you stroke in recent 1 second.

 ### The "sensitive" method to calculate KPS

-This method allow the situation that KPS is higher than the number of keys you stroke in recent 1 second.
+This method allows the situation that KPS is higher than the number of keys you stroke in recent 1 second.
+Details will be written in the documents (not ready yet).

 ## License